AG DOK - Arbeitsgemeinschaft Dokumentarfilm e.V.

 SETUP 2 AVAILABLE LOW LIGHT

-Unfortunately, C700 FF is not included here due to an exposure error.
+Unfortunately, the C700 FF is not included here due to an exposure error.
 Low-light comparisons extracted from Setup 1 (see above) and Setup 3 include the C700 FF.

 SETUP 3 LIMITED INCANDESCENT LIGHT